 Posted on Apr 6, 2020

 Organizations have multiple stakeholders, all of whom have varying levels of cybersecurity knowledge and interest.
 As a CISO, you need to be able to demonstrate the effectiveness of the cybersecurity solutions you employ with regard to each stakeholders' area of expertise.
-Using key performance indicators (KPIs) provides visibility into your network infrastructure which you can use to answer performance related questions when presenting.
+Using key performance indicators (KPIs) provides visibility into your network infrastructure which you can use to answer performance-related questions when presenting.
 This will allow you to explain business risks and mitigation strategies in terms your board of directors will understand, ensuring that all parties are aligned.

 When creating your presentation, you should only include relevant information and focus on being concise with your explanations.
 Succinctly presenting cybersecurity performance makes it easier for board members to absorb the information that you are sharing with them.
-Using KPI data is recommended as it provides context into cybersecurity programs which can be used by the board when assigning a budget for cybersecurity.
+Using KPI data is recommended as it provides context into cybersecurity programs that can be used by the board when assigning a budget for cybersecurity.